Center:Binchou-tan. L-to-R: Kunugi-tan, Saji, Chiku-rin, Chiku-tan, Ren-tan. Not shown: Aroe/Aloe.

 - Mundane Utility: Ren-tan uses her powers to win raffles.

-- Narrator: A female voice sometimes tells what is going on, much in the style of a children's series.
+- Narrator: A female voice (Kikuko Inoue) sometimes tells what is going on, much in the style of a children's series.

 - Noisy Nature: The infamous cry of the Red-Tailed Hawk is used for a duck.
 Multiple times.